-Between 25 May and until the end of September, GP practices will be still able to set a Type 2 opt out if requested.
+Between 25 May and the end of September 2018, GP practices were still able to set a Type 2 opt out if requested.
 But NHS Digital will convert these to the national data opt-out and communicate with individuals what is happening.
-NHS Digital will retire the Type 2 opt out codes for GPs from early October.
+NHS Digital will retire the Type 2 opt out codes for GPs from early October 2018.

 What is the impact if I opt out?

 Your individual care will not be affected if you opt out.

 Confidential patient information is used to improve health, care and services across the NHS, for example for monitoring patient safety, developing new treatments or planning NHS services.
 Having data about as many people as possible ensures that NHS can make the best possible decisions.
 For example, if lots of people from a particular age group, ethnic minority or local area opt-out, then that group will not be represented in research findings.
 You can find out more here.

 How does the new opt out compare to other opt outs?